Governors' role in monitoring the single central record

 Your SCR must record information for:

-- All staff who work at the school (including supply staff and teacher trainees on salaried routes)
+- All staff who work at the school, including teacher trainees on salaried routes and agency and third-party supply staff, even if they work for one day

 - For independent schools, academies and free schools, all members of the proprietor body (i.e. the members and trustees of the trust in academies and free schools)